freerange/pair-programming-presentation/presentation.md

 ^
 - Pairing means you get much more rapid feedback than if you rely on pull requests, code reviews and the like.
+- This diagram suggests that pair programming gives you feedback in a matter of seconds.
+- Whereas we all know that pull requests might be in the order of hours or days.

 ---

 # Why we think pairing is a Good Thing™

 ^
-- We've had a go at coming up with some of the reasons that we think pairing is a good thing.
+- Having talked a bit about why pairing's important, we're now going to outline some of the reasons that we think pairing is a good thing.

 ---

 ## Collective Code Ownership

-* Develop a consistent shared:
-    * coding style
-    * design approach
-    * architectural approach
-    * domain model
+* Shared understanding
-    * ubiquitous language
+* Empowering
-    * culture
+* Avoid silos

 ^
 - We think pairing helps collective code ownership work.
+- Collective Code Ownership helps develop a consistent, shared : coding style, design approach, architectural approach, domain model, ubiquitous language, and culture.
 - Working on a large long-lived codebase is not the same as working on a one-person project and you have to adapt the way you work.
-- Collective code ownership is where everyone is empowered to change any part of the system at any time.
 - If it's working you shouldn't be able to tell that an individual wrote a particular bit of the software.
+- Collective code ownership can also be described as everyone being empowered to change any part of the system at any time.
 - Working this way prevents knowledge getting stuck in silos.

 ---